riagarg/sano-be-test/README.md

     1.1. placing an order should notify the user that the order was successfully placed.
     We also would like to be able to specify the notification type (`email` or `sms`).

+2. Update the existing `GET /users/ endpoint to return an additional `orders` property, containing all Orders associated with each user.

-2. Create a test for the above use case.
-The external delivery APIs should not be used during tests, as its usages is destined to production only.
-However, we do want to create tests for the notification logic.
+3. Create tests for the above use cases.
+Notice that, the external delivery APIs should not be accessed during server tests, as its usage is limited to production only.
+However, we do want to test for the notification logic/code.

-### Notification API integration
+## Notification API integration
 The goal here is to replicate a scenario where we need to integrate our application with an external service.
 To make things simple, we've created two fake endpoints to mimic those external services: